Mean-field approximations in insurance: Introduction

-We consider a cohort of $n$ homogeneous individuals, each with an associated jump process, where the insurance payments of each individual are given by a functional the individual's jump process path.
-The insurance liability is then either the expectation of the insurance payments, or the conditional expectation of the insurance payments given the individual's initial state or covariates.
-The compensators of the jump processes are assumed to be absolutely continuous with respect to the Lebesgue measure and we allow the intensity kernel to depend on collective quantities, such as cohort averages or functions thereof.
+We consider a cohort of $n$ homogeneous individuals jointly modelled by an $n$-dimensional Markov jump process, with each coordinate representing one individual.
+The compensating measure of the jump process is assumed to be absolutely continuous with respect to the Lebesgue measure and we allow the intensity kernel to depend on collective quantities, such as cohort averages or functions thereof.
 Thus the individuals are dependent.
-When using the forward method, the calculation of the insurance liability of a single individual requires one to solve a system of linear forward integro-differential equations satisfied by the occupation or transition probabilities, and since the individuals are dependent, one would have to solve $n$ coupled systems of forward integro-differential equations simultaneously.
+The insurance payments of each individual are given by a functional of the corresponding individual's jump process path and the insurance liability of interest is one of three types.
+The cohort-wide liability defined as the unconditional expectation of the individual insurance payments, the grouped insurance liability defined as the conditional expectation of individual insurance payments given the individual's specific group in a grouping of the state or covariate space and the individual insurance liability defined as the conditional expectation of individual insurance payments given the individual's specific state or covariates.
+When using the forward method, the calculation of the insurance liability of a single individual thus requires one to solve the system of linear forward integro-differential equations satisfied by the occupation or transition probabilities of the joint $n$-dimensional Markov jump process.
 This is computationally infeasible when $n$ is large.

-One solution to this problem is to replace all collective quantities by their expectations.
-In this case the forward integro-differential equations become non-linear, but the dimension of the system remains the same as for a single individual and thus one can calculate the liabilities in a similar fashion as if the individuals were independent.
-This is called a mean-field approximation and the resulting insurance liability will be called the mean-field liability.